 How NLP Works in Python?

 It is very complex to read and understand English.
-The below sentence is one such example where it is really difficult for the computer to comprehend the actual thought behind the sentence.
+The sentence below is an example of difficulty for the computer to comprehend the sentence’s actual thought.

 There are several facts present in this paragraph.
-Things would have been easy if computers themselves could understand what London is, but for doing so, the computers need to be trained with written language basic concepts.
+First, things would have been easy if computers themselves could understand what London is, but for doing so, the computers need to be trained with written language basic concepts.

 1. Sentence Segmentation – The corpus is broken into several sentences like below.

 This would make our life easier as it is better to process a single sentence than a paragraph as a whole.
-The splitting could be done based on punctuations, or several other complicated techniques which works on uncleaned data as well.
+The splitting could be done based on punctuations or several other complicated techniques that work on uncleaned data.

 2. Word Tokenization – A sentence could further be split into the token of words as shown below.

 After tokenization, the above sentence is split into –